vuejs/docs/src/api/composition-api.md

 ### `shallowRef`

-Create a ref that tracks its own `.value` mutation but doesn't make its value reactive.
+Creates a ref that tracks its own `.value` mutation but doesn't make its value reactive.

 ```js
 const foo = shallowRef({})